dneimke/IntegrationServiceSample/README.md

 Only 1 mapping is defined for the operation because the initial call to the Product System does not take any parameter arguments.

-Architecturally, each set of mappings is implemented as a class which helps to make them maintainable and testable.
+Architecturally, each set of mappings is implemented as a class which helps to make them easier to maintain and test.

     public class GetProductsProcessMappings
     {